-Barn quilt patterns are located on private property painted with folk art designs to look like a quilt block on barns and other structures.
+Barns and other structures are located on private property painted with folk art designs to look like a quilt.
 While spread throughout southwestern Ontario, the RV touring route runs through a cluster of patterns with various themes in rural Norfolk County, from Port Dover to Port Rowan.

 Cliff Site cairn stands where two priests in 1670 laid claim to the north shore of Lake Erie in the name of France.
-Wintering site for the first Europeans known to have ascended the Great Lakes to Sault Ste.
+It was a wintering site for the first Europeans known to have ascended the Great Lakes to Sault Ste.
 Marie.